Syfert Injury Law Firm

 (2) The Department of Transportation, with respect to highways under its jurisdiction, or a local authority, with respect to highways under its jurisdiction, may, in its discretion and upon application and good cause shown therefor that the same is not contrary to the public interest, issue a special permit in writing authorizing the applicant to operate or move a vehicle or combination of vehicles of a size or weight exceeding the maximum specified in this chapter, or otherwise not in conformity with the provisions of this chapter, upon any highway under the jurisdiction of the authority issuing such permit and for the maintenance of which the authority is responsible.
 The permit shall describe the vehicle or vehicles and load to be operated or moved and the highways for which the permit is requested.
 The Department of Transportation or local authority is authorized to issue or withhold such permit at its discretion or, if such permit is issued, to limit or prescribe the conditions of operation of such vehicle or vehicles; and the department or local authority may require such undertaking or other security as may be deemed necessary to compensate for any damage to any roadway or road structure.

-(3) A permit may authorize a self-propelled truck crane operating off the Interstate Highway System to tow a motor vehicle which does not weigh more than 5,000 pounds if the combined weight of the crane and such motor vehicle does not exceed 95,000 pounds.
+(a) To authorize a mobile crane to operate on and off the Interstate Highway System while towing a motor vehicle that does not weigh more than 5,000 pounds if the combined weight of the crane and such motor vehicle does not exceed 95,000 pounds.
 Notwithstanding s.
-320.01(7) or (12), truck cranes that tow another motor vehicle under the provision of this subsection shall be taxed under the provisions of s.
+320.01(7) or (12), mobile cranes that tow another motor vehicle under this subsection shall be taxed under s.
 320.08(5)(b).

 (4)(a) The Department of Transportation or local authority may issue permits that authorize commercial vehicles having weights not exceeding the limits of s.
 316.535(5), plus the scale tolerance provided in s.
 316.545(2), to operate off the interstate highway system on a designated route specified in the permit.
 Such permits shall be issued within 14 days after receipt of the request.